Darayya massacre: Background

-Events

 On 25 August, the bodies of 200 people were discovered in the town.
 Most of the dead appeared to be the result of executions.
-SOHR reported that the death toll had thus reached 270 killed during the four-day attack on Daraya, including women, children and rebels.
+SOHR reported that the death toll had thus reached 270 killed during the four-day attack on Daraya, including children and rebels.
 40–50 of the day's corpses had been discovered near a mosque.
 80 of the dead had been identified as civilians, while 120 remained unidentified.

 An activist inside the town said he had seen a young 8-year-old girl shot dead by army sniper fire.
 Residents said that government troops and "Shabiha militiamen" raided some streets "two or three times".
 In several instances, they demanded hospitality when entering people's homes and then killed their hosts after leaving.

 Witnesses said that after the FSA fighters left the city, soldiers accompanied by "shabiha militia" members stormed in, raiding homes and arresting many, taking prisoners to the basements of empty buildings where they were shot execution-style, according to opposition accounts.
 Dozens were killed in Moadamyeh al-Sham, another Damascus suburb.
 The Syrian Observatory for Human Rights group said that 320 people were killed.
 The offensive against the town reportedly started with the military first surrounding Darayya, thus preventing civilians from escaping, then followed by several days of shelling and ending with house-to-house searches which resulted in executions.
 A video of one of the mass graves showed two small children near the edge.
 One resident said,"The Assad forces killed them in cold blood...I saw dozens of dead people, killed by the knives at the end of Kalashnikovs, or by gunfire.
 The regime finished off whole families, a father, mother and their children.
-They just killed them without any pretext".A number of survivors said they had seen militants with Hezbollah insignias participating in the attack.
+They just killed them without any pretext".

 Aftermath

-After the killings on 25 August, when rebel forces withdrew to the towns outskirts, pro-government TV aired footage of dead people, including women and children claiming "terrorists" were behind the killings.

 An opposition activist said that the army returned to some Darayya neighborhoods on 27 August and raided them, leading to the deaths of additional residents.
 A shopkeeper in the city said that "We found more than 100 dead bodies in the Abu Suleiman Derane mosque and gathered around 200 from homes and the streets to bury them in a mass grave today because the town’s graveyard is already full, the regime killed whole families from Darayya to punish us," he added.
 A GlobalPost reporter described Darayya as a city of "ghosts and dead bodies".

+In February 2013, the UN Commission of Inquiry found “reasonable grounds to believe that Government forces perpetrated the war crime of murder against hors de combat fighters and civilians taking no active part in hostilities, including women and children” during the August 2012 massacre, but the full range of crimes perpetrated during the attack has yet to be fully investigated.

-An investigation by the Syrian British Consortium group in 2022 found that the regime forces had killed at least 700 people, including 36 women and 63 children.
+An investigation by the Syrian British Consortium group in 2022 found that the regime forces had killed at least 700 people, including 63 children.
 The names of 514 victims of the massacre were confirmed during the investigation.
+It also revealed that Hezbollah and Iran took part in massacre.